jorgemf/DeepLatentMicrobiome/README.md

 #### Pipenv

-Alternative to virtual environments you can use the `Pipfile` include in the project with the command `pipenv install`.
+Alternative to virtual environments you can use the `Pipfile` included in the project with the command `pipenv install`.

 #### R
 R is not required to run the Deep Latent Microbiome software.
-R scripts (in [`Src/`](Src/) folder) are used to summarize results and make reproductible the graphs of the manuscript.
+R scripts (in [`Src/`](Src/) folder) are used to summarize results and make reproducible the graphs of the manuscript.

 ***